rajveerr/Zero-Cafe-Lodge/src/pages/index.md

     - image: /img/meeting-space.png
       text: The history of the Nahargarh Jungles and the land on which it stands is...
   heading: Can not find this in UI
-  description: Zero Cafe, Restaurant, Hotel, Rooftop, Garden, Events, Pool Party
+  description: ZERO Cafe, Restaurant, Hotel, Rooftop, Garden, Events, Pool Party
 main:
   heading: Great coffee with no compromises
   description: >